 |

-c | rui::clear() |
+| c | rui::clear() |

 Single character “c” |

-v | rui::succeed() |
+| v | rui::succeed() |

 Single character “v” |

-x | rui::fail() |
+| x | rui::fail() |

 Single character “x” |

-= | rui::give() |
+| = | rui::give() |

 |

-* | rui::suggest() |
+| * | rui::suggest() |

 |

-? | rui::ask() |
+| ? | rui::ask() |

 |

-! | rui::alert() |
+| ! | rui::alert() |

 |

-w | rui::warn() |
+| w | rui::warn() |

 |

-e | rui::error() |
+| e | rui::error() |

 |

-. | rui::display() |
+| . | rui::display() |

 |

-$ | rui::expose() |
+| $ | rui::expose() |

-This means that rui::console("# title")
+This means that rui::console("# title") will be

-, etc. Only for object
+equivalent to rui::entitle("title"), etc. Only for object

-inspection, we need to use the object
+inspection, we need to use the object argument instead, to

-achieve the same as rui::inspect(cars)
+achieve the same as rui::inspect(cars):

 rui::console(object = cars)